District of Columbia’s FMLA Overview

 Serious health condition follows roughly the same definition as the federal guidelines.
 The individual with a serious health condition must stay have at least 1 day of inpatient care in a hospital, hospice, or residential health care facility or must be under the care of a healthcare provider.

 One exception to this rule is if an employee is late to work due to an asthma attack or morning sickness but did not see a doctor.
 That employee is still eligible to take medical leave due to those reasons.

 - Birth of a child

-- Placement of child with employee adoption or foster care
+- Placement of a child with employee adoption or foster care

-- Placement of a child for whom the employee permanently assumes and discharges parental responsibility
+- Placement of a child for whom the employee permanently assumes and discharges the parental responsibility

 - Care of family member serious health condition